Hello, I'm Bilel Kouider.

 Books

 I am an avid reader.
 I enjoy learning how others see the world.
 It gives me a different perspective on my life.
 These are my favorites books:#1.
 The Alchemist by Paulo Coehlo#2.
-Siddhartha by Hermann Hesse#3.
+Think and Grow Rich by Napoleon Hill#3.
 Mandela Long life to freedom by Nelson Mandela#4.
 How to win friends and influence people by Dan Carnegie#5.
 Atomic Habits by James Clear#6.
 Steve Jobs by Walter Isaacson#7.
 The Brain by David Eagleman#8.
 Zero to one by Peter Thiel#9.
 Eat & Run by Scott Jurek#10.
 Rich dad Poor dad by Robert KiyosakiAnd you, what are your favorite books that have transformed your life?
-Send me a note, I would be happy to get inspired 😃
+Send me a note, I would be happy to get inspired đ

 Quotes